 A specific tool ("ESG Engine") is available to DWS's investment professionals for the assessment of principal adverse impacts on ESG Factors as required under the applicable policies for the Actively Managed Portfolio Business.
 ESG data from external data providers as well as proprietary research results of DWS Group on sovereign, quasi-sovereign, corporate issuers, and investment funds are incorporated into the ESG Engine.
-The availability of ESG data and the integration into relevant DWS Group's internal systems constitutes a starting point for considering and integrating ESG Factors when designing investment strategies for financial products specifically set up for individual clients.
+The availability of ESG data and the integration into relevant DWS Group's internal systems constitutes a starting point for considering and integrating ESG Factors into the investment decision-making process.
+DWS encourages the consideration of ESG Factors when designing investment strategies for financial products specifically set up for individual clients.